 Siete Wraps, you can find them at Greenstar.

 You can make your own grain-free bread (See recipe for Grain Free Sandwich Bread:

 Snack options to pack:

 Nuts & seeds (make your own trail mix)

 You can also add in a little container of Ithaca hummus for dipping!!

 Lily’s or Coco Polo Chocolate Bar squares

-Collagen Peptides Cookie Dough bites - recipe at the end of the page
+Collagen Peptides Cookie Dough bites (recipe below)

-Nut Butter Brownie Bites
+Nut Butter Brownie Bites (recipe below)

 Paleo Chocolate Chip Cookies